 What States do not Have Black Bears?

-The black bears do not exist in these states of America.
+The black bears do not exist in these states.
 Delaware, Hawaii, Illinois, Indiana, Iowa, Kansas, and South Dakota.
-In the regions of Illinois, Indiana, Iowa, Kansas, Nebraska, and South Dakota, bears were once found but are no longer resident.
+In Illinois, Indiana, Iowa, Kansas, Nebraska, and South Dakota, bears were once found but are no longer residents.

 The population of American black bears in the 41 states is as follows:

 Which State has Most Black Bears?

 The American black bears are in a much larger supply in Alaska than any other state in the country.
 They occur in central Mexico, Northern Alaska, and most parts of Canada as well.